asmitranjansinha/asmitranjansinha/README.md

-I am a final-year computer science grad.
-Passionate developer with experience building and scaling products across mobile, web and backend systems.
-I’ve led teams, re-architected systems for performance and scalability, and improved development efficiency through optimized workflows.
-My journey includes managing cross-functional teams, enhancing platform security, and delivering impactful solutions.
+I’m a final-year computer science student with experience in building and scaling mobile, web, and backend systems.
+I’ve led teams, redesigned systems for better performance, and improved development workflows.
+My work includes managing teams, strengthening platform security, and delivering practical solutions.

-Beyond my professional work, my startup was selected for a global startup boot camp, ranking among the top 81 out of 1,500+ participants.
-I thrive in solving complex problems, driving innovation, and continuously improving products.
+Outside of work, my startup was selected for a global startup boot camp, ranking in the top 81 out of 1,500+ participants.
+I enjoy solving complex problems, creating new solutions, and refining products.

 🚀 Always exploring new ideas, contributing to open source, and refining my skills.